 Elysium ship (2013)

-While Elysium is fundamentally a sad story, its ship is a marvel of technology.
+Neil Blomkamp's 2013 sci-fi thriller Elysium is fundamentally a fairly depressing story, its titular ship is both a marvel of technology and design.
 This is a massive space station that actually looks like another world.
-Sadly, only the ultra-rich get to live and party here, but for what it's worth, Elysium looks a lot like a paradise.
-Glimpses of the ship reveal a world of verdant green — natural enough to make you feel relaxed, but close enough to civilization to whisk you to a Med-Bay to cure your worst illnesses.
+Set in 2154, when the earth is ravaged by disease and pollution, the upper classes have retreated to a vast space station, leaving the poor below, according to Roger Ebert. (opens in new tab) Sadly, only the ultra-rich get to live and party here, but for what it's worth, Elysium looks a lot like a paradise.
+Glimpses of the ship reveal a world of verdant green — natural enough to make you feel relaxed, but close enough to civilization to whisk you to a Med-Bay to cure your worst illnesses, the focus of the films protagonist Max.
 The best part is what happens once you are registered as an Elysium citizen.
 The space station is automatically programmed to deploy rescue ships to pick you up and bring you back home, even if you're stuck on the stinking hell that is Earth in this film.

 NEXT: A deadly lurker